 THEA-UT 465 | 4 units

 Students will study design and management as they build their stagecraft skills.
 Our workshop will explore how each area contributes to storytelling in the theater and how production decisions are made.
 Our focus will be on the collaborative process.
-Taking advantage of our location, students will attend Broadway and Off-Broadway productions, visit shops and studios to see NYC professionals at work.
+Taking advantage of our location, students will attend Broadway and Off-Broadway productions, visit theatres, museums, shops, and studios to see NYC professionals at work.
 With those experiences in mind, we will discuss different styles of production and divergent storytelling techniques.
 Guest speakers will include designers, technicians and managers from the New York performing arts community.